For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 When it comes to retail work, there's a wide range of options.
 You could consider supermarkets, high-street chains or independent stores.

 Think about which shops are best suited to your interests and career goals.
-For example, if you want to work in publishing, see if there are any local bookstores that have job vacancies.
+For example, if you want to work in publishing, see if any local bookstores have job vacancies.
 Or, if you're keen to go into the food industry, you could try to get a job in a delicatessen.

 This way, you'll be able to gain relevant experience for your CV, while making money.